-The CHIL offers significant cost and time savings by using motion tracking and virtual reality technology to create a unique collaborative environment for exploring and solving problems quickly.
-Using CHIL simulation capabilities, hardware designs and manufacturing processes can be fine tuned in the virtual world, before production or development begins.
-This allows engineers and technicians to validate, test, and understand products and processes early in program development, when the cost, risk and time associated with making modifications are low.
+Human spaceflight, imaging satellites, even solar array facilities.
+We analyze designs and manufacturing processes in virtual worlds prior to physical manufacturing.
+This allows engineers and technicians to validate, test and understand products and processes early in program development, when the cost, risk and time associated with making modifications are low.

 The CHIL was an evolution of virtual reality at Lockheed Martin dating back over a decade to its initial use on fighter programs.
 VR is now woven into the Digital Tapestry at Lockheed Martin, enabling a holistic approach to engineering at all stages of the product development lifecycle.
 At its core, the Digital Tapestry is about improving human interaction and decision-making.
 Paper drawings are a thing of the past, and the future is based on data-rich virtual models that involve engineers and technicians in immersive, interactive experiences.
 VR can take complex datasets and present them at a level of abstraction that allows a wider audience to participate in engineering decisions, including the technicians who build products on the shop floor.

 Today, the rapid expansion of consumer VR headsets bring VR capabilities to the engineer’s desktop.
 The CHIL scales these tools and adds networked computing so technicians can practice how to assemble and install components, the shop floor can validate tooling and work platform designs, and engineers can visualize performance characteristics like thermal, stress and aerodynamics, just like they are looking at the real thing.